Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Capilla de Santa Bárbara del CaminoCapilla de Santa Bárbara del Camino

-Climbing to yet another high spot, the vista of A Fonsagrada appeared, around 16.6 kilometers.
-The town was about 3.5 kilometers from here and looked very close to me.
+The town is about 3.5 kilometers from this high point and it looked very close to me.
 I remember feeling great relief when I finally saw our destination.
 My "short" day had turned out to be not-so-easy after all.
+However, looks were deceiving.
+There is considerable terrain between this point and the town ahead and lots of elevation changes.
+The hilly terrain we had to accomplish to reach A Fonsagrada, felt like the worst three kilometers of my life.

 Plus the thought of Rich being ahead of me, also seriously pushed another of my buttons!
 Yes, this is also a bit of a theme for me.
 I rationalized that I wanted to be in the company of my best buddy, and indeed this was partially true.
 I was also wallowing in self-pity.